pl909/llamalog/README.md

 # llamalog
 All Credits to HuggingFace and Microsoft for all transformers/deepspeed files (run_....py), which is used in this repo.

-This is a research project I'm working on: Parameter-Efficient Finetuning Code Llama for a Verilog Code Assistant.
+Researhc Project: Parameter-Efficient Finetuning Code Llama for a Verilog Code Assistant.

 ds_config.json for DeepSpeed Configuration. peft2_llama.yml for environment.